-According to the Romanian laws and regulations, for issuing by CNCAN of a commissioning authorization for a NPP, including a radioactive waste management facility, a Final Safety Analysis Report is required, while for issuing by CNCAN of a trial operation authorization or an operation authorization, amended Final Safety Analysis Reports are required.
+According to the Romanian laws and regulations, for issuing by CNCAN of a commissioning licence for a NPP, including a radioactive waste management facility, a Final Safety Analysis

+Report is required, while for issuing by CNCAN of a trial operation licence or an operation licence , amended Final Safety Analysis Reports are required.

-Operation requires also the issuing by the Environmental Protection Authority of an operating authorization.
-This last authorization is issued after starting of the operation, based on Environmental Report that includes measurements of environmental parameters.
+Operation requires also the issuing by the Environmental Protection Authority of an environmental authorization.
+This last licence is issued after starting of the operation, based on Environmental Report that includes measurements of environmental parameters.

-The operating authorizations are issued by CNCAN and by the Environmental Protection Authority for a limited period of time and have to be renewed periodically.
+The operating licence issued by CNCAN and the environmental authorization issued by the Environmental Protection Authority have a limited time validity and, therefore, they have to be renewed periodically.
 That requires the update of supporting safety and environmental assessments.